WeedLover2/WeedLover2/README.md

 ###

 <p align="left">Hello!
-My name is Reyhan Tirta Bastian, but people usually call me Tian.
+My name is Tian.
 I'm a beginner developer specializing in Python.
 I am currently studying Software Development major, also known in Indonesia as Rekayasa Perangkat Lunak (RPL), at SMKN 10 Semarang.
 Right now, I’m doing my internship at Educourse in Semarang, a coding education startup partnered with Telkom Group.
 In this internship, my role is as a teacher’s assistant, where I contribute by creating learning modules on Django, IoT, and Node.js for beginner-level students.</p>

 ###